-Domestic Helper Salary in Singapore 2026 — By Nationality, Experience & Source Country Minimums
+Domestic Helper Salary in Singapore 2026: By Nationality, Experience and Source Country Minimums

-This guide unpacks the real 2026 salary landscape: source-country minimums for Filipino, Indonesian, Myanmar, Indian and Sri Lankan helpers; the premiums that experienced or skilled helpers can fairly command; the annual increment most contracts include; the in-lieu-of-off-day rate; and the full monthly cost to your household once you add levy, insurance, food and lodging.
+This guide unpacks the real 2026 salary landscape: source-country minimums for Filipino, Indonesian and Myanmar helpers; the premiums that experienced or skilled helpers can fairly command; the annual increment most contracts include; the in-lieu-of-off-day rate; and the full monthly cost to your household once you add levy, insurance, food and lodging.
 If you are budgeting before you shortlist, also read our full cost-of-hiring breakdown.

-Reviewed by Wendy Tan, MOM-registered Employment Agency Personnel, Upwill (EA Licence 24C2628).
+Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628).
 Last updated for the 2026 market.

 The table below shows the typical basic monthly salary you should expect to offer in 2026, before in-lieu-of-off-day pay and any premiums.
 These reflect what is realistic at biodata stage from licensed agencies, not the absolute floor on paper.